 Fantastic and Fun Things To Do in Dublin Ireland

 Learn about Irish heritage around the world, why people left the green isle but still long for their homeland.
 The twenty rooms of EPIC cover literarature, arts, sports, science, history, religion, and much more about Irish people and culture.
 Family History Centre is separate admission and located in the back of the EPIC gift shop.
 The on-site genealogist helps determine visitor’s Irish ancestry.
-McCool Travel tip: their basic goal is to find a visitor’s ancestry back to 1840s.
+McCool Travel tip: the EPIC Dublin basic goal is to find a visitor’s ancestry back to 1840s.

 Did your McCool family come from Southern Ireland?
 Not bloody likely.Irish Family History CentreEPIC The Irish Emigration MuseumVisit DublinTourism Ireland